raphael-almeida/discount-store/README.md

 ### Concurrency

-In order to achieve concurrency and immutability, the solution was designed to make use of [Actors Model](https://en.wikipedia.org/wiki/Actor_model) approach.
+In order to achieve concurrency and immutability, the solution was designed to make use of [Actor Model](https://en.wikipedia.org/wiki/Actor_model) approach.

-Actors Model is the way to go nowadays for object oriented based code given that this approach brings benefits for development when requirements for concurrency are at stake.
+Actor Model is the way to go nowadays for object oriented based code given that this approach brings benefits for development when requirements for concurrency are at stake.

-To achieve this architecture, the project uses the [Akka.NET](https://getakka.net/) library, which is the most used library on .Net community for Actors Model.
+To achieve this architecture, the project uses the [Akka.NET](https://getakka.net/) library, which is the most used library on .Net community for Actor Model.
 This library is a port of a framework used in Java and other JVM based languages, such as Scala.

 Akka delivers lock-free concurrency handling and ensures immutability inside its own structures.